 - Carbon sequestration: Geospatial analysis identified potential areas for carbon sequestration improvement, guiding efforts in Brazil to enhance local carbon sinks through our Perfect Forest approach.

-- Sustainable sourcing: Assessment of deforestation risk and priority and protected forest locations in potential tobacco source locations in Tanzania ensured alignment with PMI’s environmental targets, influencing sourcing decisions to minimize deforestation risk.
+- Sustainable sourcing: Assessment of potential tobacco source locations in India ensured alignment with PMI’s environmental targets, influencing sourcing decisions to minimize deforestation risk.

 Additionally, when a new area is considered for growing tobacco, we can use spatial analysis to assess the deforestation risks or water stress of that land area, which supports in developing mitigation activities if needed.